08 Apr Whyte Avenue fire affects local air quality

 Whyte Avenue fire affects local air quality

 At 4:00am on April 7, 2011, I woke up to smoke pouring through the vent in my bedroom.
 Was my building on fire?
 I stepped outside and saw firefighters in gas masks combating a black cloud less than a hundred paces away.
 When the stinging eyes and tight chest set in, we took our child and left our neighborhood for the night.
-Before biking to work in the morning, I made sure to check Alberta Environment’s “real time data” on.
+Before biking to work in the morning, I made sure to check Alberta Environment’s “real time data” on Current Air Quality.
 All three monitoring stations in Edmonton showed a rating of “good” at all times throughout the night, including the station closest to my home and workplace.
 But when I rode out at 8:00am, I knew that I should not breathe hard that day.